best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 ````

 Another developer, or even 'future you', would be unable to correctly interpret what these variable names to represent.
-Therefore, you should strive to avoid cryptic or single-letter identifiers.
+Therefore, you should try very hard to avoid cryptic or single-letter identifiers.

 That said, there are situations where some seemingly cryptic identifiers make sense.
 Using single letters to name variables is suitable when implementing methodologies from mathematical notation.